Defacto2/database/README.md

 The Defacto2 database collects thousands of records documenting the history of the PC Scene.
 This data powers the [Defacto2](https://defacto2.net) website.

-You can download a daily export of the [Postgres](https://www.postgresql.org) database as an SQL document from https://defacto2.net/sql/files.sql.
+You can download a daily export of the [PostgreSQL](https://www.postgresql.org) database as an SQL document from https://defacto2.net/sql/files.sql.

+> [!NOTE]
-> [!NOTE] Postgres version 16+ is recommended for the best compatibility.
+> PostgreSQL version 16+ is recommended for the best compatibility.

 ### First time setup

-These instructions are for a Linux or macOS environment with a running Postgres application and assumes the `postgres` username.
+These instructions are for a Linux or macOS environment with a running PostgreSQL application and assumes the `postgres` username.

 1. Download the SQL export file
-2. Create a new database in your Postgres server
+2. Create a new database in your PostgreSQL server
 3. Import the SQL export file into the new database
 4. Test the table creation and data